Watch: The right pillow for your neck

 Side sleeping

-- Pillow must fill the gap from ear to outer shoulder so your nose stays in line with the sternum.
+- The pillow must fill the gap from ear to outer shoulder so your nose and chest stay aligned.

-- Too thin and the head drops.
-Too thick and the neck bends upward.
+- If the pillow is thin, the head drops.
+If it is thick, the neck bends upward.

 Back sleeping